-A Mexican fiesta with live music, family style lunch where everyone sits together.
+A Mexican fiesta with live music, family style lunch where everyone sits together around one table.
 Tacos and margaritas.
 Pinatas and stories.
 This is an event for the whole family.

 All of our community events are known for networking in a casual and fun social setting.

 Sponsors receive special recognition at these event's along with recognition in all marketing leading up to (print, social media, radio or any other marketing).
 Sponsors also receive 2 all inclusive passes to the event.

 Add a footnote if this applies to your business